Fifteen people injured in shootout at Chicago funeral

 Fifteen people were wounded in a shooting at a Chicago funeral home Tuesday as the city reels from a recent surge in gun violence, authorities said.

-One person was in custody, Chicago Police First Deputy Superintendent Eric Carter told reporters Tuesday night.
+One person was in custody, and the victims’ conditions weren’t immediately known, Chicago Police First Deputy Superintendent Eric Carter told reporters Tuesday night.

 Police initially said 14 people were injured in the shooting, but in an update on Wednesday morning said that an additional person had been wounded.
 The victims ranged in ages from 21 to 65, with most hospitalized in good condition.